junxit/us-congress-bills-111/metadata.md

 - 2010-03-24 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR 3/23/2010 H2235)
 - 2010-03-24 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR 3/23/2010 H2235)
 - 2010-03-25 — Received in the Senate and Read twice and referred to the Committee on Environment and Public Works.
+- 2010-06-30 — Committee on Environment and Public Works.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2010-07-26 — Committee on Environment and Public Works.
+Reported by Senator Boxer with an amendment in the nature of a substitute and an amendment to the title.
+Without written report.
+- 2010-07-26 — Committee on Environment and Public Works.
+Reported by Senator Boxer with an amendment in the nature of a substitute and an amendment to the title.
+Without written report.
+- 2010-07-26 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 485.